 Other Important Information – please read

 We have put some really helpful information into our Useful Information for International Students document to prepare you for your time with ITC and in NZ.
-This includes information on such as driving in NZ, emergency numbers, workers rights in NZ, banking, holidays, Auckland weather etc. Also our Pre-Enrolment and Enrolment information documents covers induction week, attendance and the Code of Practice information along with a lot of other important things.
+This includes information on topics such as driving in NZ, emergency numbers, workers rights in NZ, banking, holidays, Auckland weather etc. Also our Pre-Enrolment and Enrolment information documents covers induction week, attendance and the Code of Practice information along with a lot of other important things.
 Please read these 3 documents before leaving home, or if you are already in NZ, before your ITC course starts.

 The New Zealand government has also set up a fabulous website called NauMai NZ to help support international students coming to/staying in NZ.
 This has valuable information on it, covering a multitude of topics and we highly recommend you visit this site.

 Is there something else you wish to know?
 If so, please visit our Frequently Asked Questions (FAQ) page which includes information such as typical class hours and cost of living in Auckland.
 For anything else not mentioned, please email us at email@example.com and we will be happy to help.

 We are so excited that you will be joining us at The International Travel College of New Zealand and we look forward to meeting you in person very soon!